LambdaLabsML/distributed-training-guide/07-sharding-deepspeed/README.md

 Two main differences here:
 1. We call `deepspeed.init_distributed` instead of using pytorch's `init_process_group`
-2. We call `deepspeed.initialize` after we've constructed the model.
+2. We call `deepspeed.initialize` after we've constructed the model **instead** of wrapping the model with DDP.

 **NOTE**: `deepspeed.initialize` will construct the optimizer & lr_scheduler based on the config you pass in